 The facility provided ICE Directive 11062.2 for compliance review which mandates, "The FOD shall ensure that key information regarding ICE's zero-tolerance policy for sexual abuse and assault is visible or continuously and readily available to detainees (e.g., through posters, detainee handbooks, or other written formats)."
-During the onsite audit the Auditor observed the DHS-prescribed Sexual Awareness Notice in English and Spanish.
-The facility had the capability to provide the ICE National Detainee Handbook in 14 languages (English, Spanish, French, Haitian Creole, Punjabi, Hindi, Arabic, Simplified Chinese, Russian, Turkish, Bengali, Romanian, Portuguese, and Vietnamese), and the DHS-prescribed SAAPI pamphlet in 15 languages (Arabic, Bengali, Chinese, English, French, Haitian Creole, Hindi, Portuguese, Punjabi, Romanian, Russian, Spanish, Turkish, Ukrainian, and Vietnamese).
-Interview with PSA Compliance Manager, the Designee on Providing Information about the Zero-tolerance Policy to Detainees, confirmed that most detainees processed through SFHR are Spanish speakers.
-The facility does have bilingual staff available for interpreting the zero-tolerance policy and if other languages are needed staff would utilize the ERO language line.
-All three detainees confirmed they observed posters within the holding cells and were in receipt of the ICE National Detainee handbook (in which the zero-tolerance information is included) in their preferred language.
+During the onsite audit the Auditor observed the DHS-prescribed Sexual Awareness Notice posted in English and Spanish posted in the intake area and on the holding cell walls.
+The facility had the capability to provide the ICE National Detainee Handbook in 15 languages: Arabic, Bengali, English, French, Haitian Creole, Hindi, K'iche' (Quiché)/Kxlantzij, Portuguese, Punjabi, Romanian, Russian, Simplified Chinese, Spanish, Turkish, and Vietnamese, and the SAAPI pamphlet in 15 languages: Arabic, Bengali, Chinese, English, French, Haitian Creole, Hindi, Portuguese, Punjabi, Romanian, Russian, Spanish, Turkish, Ukrainian, and Vietnamese.
+Interview with the SDDO/PSA Compliance Manager confirmed that the prevalent languages encountered at YHR are English and Spanish.
+The facility has bilingual staff available for communicating verbally with Spanish speaking detainees.
+Interviews with the SDDO and two ICE staff confirmed that the ERO language line would be utilized if other languages are needed.